 The alliance is a place where home builders and real estate agents can learn the complexities of their respective businesses and avoid common misunderstandings through education and the exchange of information.
-It is currently available only in the Dallas/Fort Worth market.

 The Alliance will expand your opportunities to increase your income by opening a new source of inventory.
 It also provides knowledge via specialized education to make selling new homes easier and less stressful for you and your clients.